-Under former law, immediately upon the opening of each day's session of the board of county commissioners, the record of the proceedings of the previous day's session had to be read by the board's clerk.
-Then, if it was correct, the board members had to approve and sign the record.
+Under current law, immediately upon the opening of each day's session of the board of county commissioners, the record of the proceedings of the previous day's session must be read by the board's clerk.
+Then, if it is correct, the board members must approve and sign the record.
 (R.C.
 305.11.)

-The act permits each county commissioner to be provided with a written form of the record in lieu of having the clerk read it, and then, if it is correct, the commissioners would approve and sign the record.
+The bill permits each county commissioner to be provided with a written form of the record in lieu of having the clerk read it, and then, if it is correct, the commissioners would approve and sign the record.
 (R.C.
 305.11.)